openshift/configuration-anomaly-detection/README.md

 ## About

-Configuration Anomaly Detection (CAD) is responsible for reducing manual SRE investigation by detecting cluster anomalies and sending relevant communications to the cluster owner.
+Configuration Anomaly Detection (CAD) is responsible for reducing manual SRE effort by pre-investigating alerts, detecting cluster anomalies and sending relevant communications to the cluster owner.

 ## Contributing